 Section 6 of the AASHTO Manual for Bridge Evaluation is divided into two parts.
 Part A of the AASHTO Manual for Bridge Evaluation incorporates provisions specific to the Load and Resistance Factor Rating (LRFR) methodology, whereas Part B provides rating criteria and procedures for the Allowable Stress Rating (ASR) and Load Factor Rating (LFR) methods of evaluation.

-In the articles that follow a designation of “A” or “B” is used to differentiate between the LRFR methodology and the Allowable Stress/Load Factor methodology, respectively.
+In the articles that follow a designation of “A” or “B” is used to differentiate between the LRFR methodology and the ASR/LFR methodologies, respectively.

-7.1.7.2B In accordance with requirements of the December 1995 FHWA NBIS Coding Guide an Inventory and Operating Rating shall be obtained for the HS20 vehicle using the Load Factor Method.
-Timber and stone masonry structures are exempt from this requirement and shall be reported based upon the Allowable Stress Method.
+7.1.7.2B In accordance with requirements of the December 1995 FHWA NBIS Coding Guide an Inventory and Operating Rating shall be obtained for the HS20 vehicle using the Load Factor Rating method.
+Timber and stone masonry structures are exempt from this requirement and shall be reported based upon the Allowable Stress Rating method.
 The gross tonnage is reported on the Summary of Bridge Rating of the rating report for Item 64 and Item 66.
 Since MassDOT reports these Items in metric units, the gross tonnage results from the rating calculations performed in U.S. Customary units shall be converted to metric units.
 The HS20 truck gross tonnage shall be converted to an MS18 gross tonnage using a conversion factor of 0.9, instead of the exact conversion of 0.907185 metric tons per U.S. short ton.
 An MS Equivalent to Items 64 and 66 shall be calculated by dividing the MS18 gross tonnage by 1.8.
 The resulting MS18 metric ton ratings and MS Equivalent shall be specified on the Summary of Bridge Rating in the spaces provided for Item 64 and Item 66.
 The header in the MS18 FHWA NBIS CODING GUIDE table in the Summary of Bridge Rating shall be revised to note Allowable Stress Rating rather than Load Factor Rating for timber and stone masonry structures.

+Note that when using BrR to perform the load rating, the default rating method in the .XML file submitted shall be saved in accordance with the method used for rating and not the one required for MS18 reporting.

 7.2.2.7 Bridge Decks.
 Reinforced concrete decks and exodermic bridge decks supported by girders or floorbeams do not require load ratings unless their condition warrants investigation.
 If the Rating Engineer considers that the deck should be rated based upon condition or other concerns, he/she shall consult with the Bridge Section regarding the potential inclusion of the deck rating in their proposal.